joyent/conch-api/docs/modules/Conch::Controller::User.md

 ### get\_all

-List all active users and their workspaces, builds and organizations.
+List all active users.
 System admin only.
-Response uses the UsersDetailed json schema.
+Response uses the Users json schema.

 ### create